Ankita-Gupta2024/Ankita-Gupta2024/README.md

+# Ankita Gupta – Software Engineer | Cloud & Data Specialist

+Welcome to my GitHub!
+I'm a New York-based software engineer with a strong foundation in cloud computing, data pipelines, and full-stack development.
+I specialize in scalable solutions using AWS, GCP, Python, and React.
+This profile showcases hands-on projects in machine learning, cybersecurity, and software architecture.

+If you're looking for a developer experienced in deploying robust systems and collaborating with cross-functional teams, you’re in the right place.

+---

 # Hi, I'm Ankita Gupta 👩‍💻

 A software engineer passionate about clean code, data pipelines, and making systems scale.
 I bring 3+ years of experience working with top US pharma clients and cutting-edge tools in cloud, ML, and DevOps.